momin-mostafa/appifylab_test/README.md

 A basic MVVM with Repository pattern for future offline support.

+View : responsible for UI styling
+VM : responsible for State Management
+M : responsible for storing data and do all the on the fly calculations Repository : For API Repository for api data CRUD

+Used DI : for future TDD practice.
+Dio is used for network call and gloabl for future testing.

 ## Getting Started

 This project is a starting point for a Flutter application.